Autoresponder

 An autoresponder is a computer program that automatically answers e-mail sent to it.

 The first autoresponders were created within mail transfer agents that found they could not deliver an e-mail to a given address.
 These create bounce messages such as "your e-mail could not be delivered because..." type responses.
 Today's autoresponders need to be careful to not generate e-mail backscatter, which can result in the autoresponses being considered e-mail spam.

-An autoresponder allows you to send email messages automatically to people who have elected to receive them (your subscribers).
-For example, if you've created a free report, a template, a guide, or other helpful piece of content, you can let your website visitors access it in exchange for their email address.
+An autoresponder allows users to send email messages automatically to people who have elected to receive them (their subscribers).
+For example, if a user has created a free report, a template, a guide, or other helpful piece of content, they can let their website visitors access it in exchange for their email address.

 Such follow-up autoresponders can be divided into two categories: